Nubisa/JXPanel/docs/hostingp.markdown

 ## Removing hosting plans

-First column of table list contains a checkbox for each hosting plans.
+First column of the table list contains a checkbox for each hosting plan.
 To remove a hosting plan, you need to select an appropriate checkbox and then click `Remove selected` button.

 You can also select multiple checkboxes to remove more than one hosting plan at once.

 After clicking the button, you will be prompt with a popup window with another buttons: